zztroot/zsearch/README.md

 StartTime:2022-05-11 10:38:41 | EndTime:2022-05-11 10:38:41 | FileNum:13 | DirNum:4 | Second:0ms
 ```
--c：Search by file content
+-c：search by file content
-*More usage -h
+*more usage -h
 ##### -d parameter is a required item, and other parameters are optional.
 The default is to search the file name and file content of the current directory
 ##### -p you can specify a search directory